NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 The NYC LADO notification form is on the NYSCP Website NYSCP (safeguardingchildren.co.uk) and should be completed and sent to lado@northyorks.gov.uk.

-The security and management of sensitive information is of paramount importance.
-The LADO co-ordinates the sharing of information across organisations, however, in all cases where there is an on-going police investigation the police investigating officer will lead on the management of information sharing in relation to the police investigation.
-The LADO will liaise closely with the police lead and the organisation lead to ensure that effective information sharing takes place.
+The LADO coordinates the sharing of information across organisations; however, in all cases where there is a police investigation, the police lead on the management of information in relation to the criminal investigation.
+The LADO will consult closely with the police lead and the organisation lead to ensure that effective information sharing takes place.

 Initial Consideration by LADO:

-• In cases where it is not clear whether the threshold has been met, the employer/organisation and the NYC LADO should discuss the incident and agree whether it meets threshold or not.
-Consideration should be given to the risk or potential risk to both the child/children directly affected by the issue and any other children who may also be at risk.
+• In cases where it is unclear whether the threshold for LADO involvement has been met, the employer/organisation and the LADO should discuss the incident and jointly determine whether the threshold applies.
+This decision should consider the risk or potential risk to both the child(ren) directly affected and any other children who may be at risk.

-• The LADO and the employer/organisation will agree and record the rationale for this decision.
-In circumstances where there is disagreement about whether the threshold is met, the matter can be escalated to the LADO Manager.
+• The LADO and the employer/organisation should agree and document the rationale for the decision.
+If there is disagreement about whether the threshold has been met, the matter may be escalated to the LADO Manager for further consideration.

 There are three possible strands in the consideration of an allegation: